Faculty Feature: Prof. Steve Corbett

 Tell us a little about your family:

 I am married to Mary whom I met at Covenant my senior year.
-We have 7 children - 5 have graduated from Covenant and the youngest is a junior.
-I have 3 grandchildren.
+We have seven children - five have graduated from Covenant and the youngest is a junior.
+I have three grandchildren.